 TIP: The typical job objective, such as “seeking an elementary school teaching position,” does not make your résumé stand out.
 Rather, include a professional profile at the top of the résumé to instantly give the reader a true sample of your qualifications.
 See How to Create a Professional Profile That Gets You Noticed for more on professional profiles.

-Example: Fully-certified (Iowa k-5 License with the RI Reading Endorsement), my student teaching included 15 weeks in a Title I school with 4th and 5th grade students and 20 hours of reading intervention with at-risk students.
+Example: Fully-certified (Iowa k-5 License with the RI Reading Endorsement), my student teaching included 15 weeks in a Title I school with 4th and 5th grade students and 20 hours of online reading intervention with at-risk students.

 This professional profile catches the attention of a reader because it has been tailored to the job advertisement, where a district is seeking to hire teachers of grades 2-5 who are fully-certified and have experience with students in a Title I school.
+Be sure to include any use of online programs.

 Outsmart résumé robots with keywords